 - thermal noise, and

-- A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.
+- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.

-Statistical-random generators are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
-However, statistical-random generators are generally suitable only if—
+Statistical RNGs are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+However, statistical RNGs are generally suitable only if—

 - information security is not involved, and

-- the application generates random numbers so frequently that it would slow down undesirably if an unpredictable-random implementation were used instead.
+- the application generates random numbers so frequently that it would slow down undesirably if a cryptographic RNG were used instead.

 If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see "Shuffling").

-A statistical-random implementation is usually implemented with a PRNG, but can also be implemented in a similar way as an unpredictable-random implementation provided it remains reasonably fast.
+A statistical RNG is usually implemented with a PRNG, but can also be implemented in a similar way as a cryptographic RNG provided it remains reasonably fast.

 Seeding and Reseeding

-If a statistical-random implementation uses a PRNG, the following requirements apply.
+If a statistical RNG implementation uses a PRNG, the following requirements apply.